-5.11 Managing emerging technologies
+5.10 Managing emerging technologies

-- Emerging technologies are examined for educational benefit and a risk assessment will be carried out before use in school is allowed. - Mobile phones and associated cameras are not to be used during lessons or formal school time except as part of an educational activity.
+• Emerging technologies are examined for educational benefit and a risk assessment will be carried out before use in school is allowed.

+• Mobile phones and associated cameras are not to be used during lessons or formal school time.
 The sending of abusive or inappropriate text messages is forbidden.
-The school has an agreed Mobile Phone and Camera Image Policy.
+The school has an agreed Mobile Technology Policy.

-5.12 Protecting personal data
+5.11 Protecting personal data